mcatta/VideoHandler.js/README.md

 # VideoHandler.js

-Javascript to handle a HTML5 &lt;video> Tag
+Javascript to handle a HTML5 &lt;video> Tag.
+Simple/easy to use.

 ```
 var video = $('#video1').VideoHandler({